led788/bodyscale2/README.md

 | 11   | Weight      |
 | 12   | Weight      |

-Impedance and Weight in little-endian format;\
+Impedance and Weight in little-endian format\
 Weight value = [byte_12 byte_11] / 200

 additional information about this BLE service in specification \